mirrorweb/salesforce-mcp-server/README.md

 ## 🔧 MCP Client Configuration

 To use this server with an MCP client like Cline or Claude Desktop, add the following configuration to your client's settings file.
+The `command` should use `npx` to run the package directly from the npm registry.

 ### Configuration Examples